JohanVanslembrouck/corolib/examples/clientserver1/README.md

 For every incoming client request, 'cs1-clientserver' makes an interaction with 'cs1-server' that runs independently from the interaction with the client.

+client1a.cpp is a variant of client1.cpp, using the get() function to retrieve the result.